Ooredoo Palestine

 The chairman is Mohammed Abu Ramadan, who was formerly Palestinian Minister of State for Planning, and the CEO is Durgham Maraee.
 Ooredoo had 610,000 subscribers by the end of 2012, a 28% market share, and was the third largest company on the Palestine Exchange by market capitalization, representing 13.8% of the Al-Quds Index.

+In 2017, Ooredoo began services in the Gaza Strip.

-Wataniya Palestine was started life as the mobile network, of which the majority owner was being Qtel (now Ooredoo).
+Wataniya Palestine began as a mobile network, of which the majority owner was Qtel (now Ooredoo).